Ponant/ServiceFabricSQLLocalDB/Readme.md

 If you now run the application and register you will get the usual prompt to apply migrations and update the database.
 But an error will occur saying the migrations could not be applied.
 You won't ba able to do that from a command line.
 The reason is probably because that EF tools are not configured in the Service Fabric template.
-The most brutal way of doing this is to set in `Program.cs` of the statless ASP:ET Core project:
+The most brutal way of doing this is to set in `Program.cs` of the statless ASP.NET Core project:

 ```c#
 private static IWebHost BuildWebHost(string[] args)